Well, he finally went there.

 “That’s part of the reason that I may go the other way” on the insurance payments, he said.
 “The longer I’m behind this desk and you have Obamacare, the more I would own it.”

-Trump is sort sabatoging himself rhetorically here.
-By admitting he might “go the other way” if he thinks people will blame him for the health care market’s collapse, he’s pretty much acknowledging that the whole thing in his hand.
-That entirely undercuts the administration’s official line that Obamacare is merely about to fail on its own.
-He’s totally giving up the plot.
+Trump is sabatoging himself rhetorically here.
+By admitting he might “go the other way” if he thinks people will blame the White House should the health care market collapse, he’s pretty much acknowledging that the whole issue is in his hands.
+That entirely undercuts the administration’s official line that Obamacare is merely about to fail on its own; he’s giving up the plot.
 Not that the game made much sense to begin with.
 After all, the only reason we’ve reached this point is that Republicans refused to allocate money for part of the program, then sued to stop the payments, which insurers may still actually be entitled to.

 The president is also sort of undercutting his whole bluff by saying he might make the payments in the end.
 I mean, don’t start a game of chicken by admitting that, yeah, you’re kind of thinking about swerving.